 There are no cameras at the retreat.
 On the Sunday of the retreat weekend you will be given the opportunity to provide contact information so that those involved in your retreat may stay in contact with you afterwards.
 It is your decision how much, if any, contact information you wish to provide.
 Some give out their full name, address, phone number, and email.
 Others simply give their name and email address.
 And some individuals choose to provide no information.
 All are perfectly acceptable responses.

 You may still be feeling a bit overwhelmed and concerned about participating in a Rachel’s Vineyard Retreat.
 If that is true, please take the time to contact either Colleen or Cathy, the retreat coordinators.
 They will help guide you through the process and listen to you.
-Of all the things I could tell you about the Rosmini House and Rachel’s Vineyard Retreat, the most important is that if you have had an abortion or been a party to abortion, that type of action often leaves an emotional trail of destruction in its wake.
+Of all the things I could tell you about the Rachel’s Vineyard Retreat, the most important is that if you have had an abortion or been a party to abortion, that type of action often leaves an emotional trail of destruction in its wake.

 Please take the time to heal and stop beating yourself up.